How many diapers will my baby go through?

 - There is blood in her diaper.

-Take your baby to hospital immediately if she has no wet or dirty diapers within a 24-hour period, especially if she is not feeding well or seems unwell.
+Take your baby to hospital immediately if she has no wet diapers within a 24-hour period, especially if she is not feeding well or seems unwell.

 More information from the CPS: